-B. ANCHORAGE FUELING & SERVICE COMPANY DESCRIPTION OF EXPOSED SIGNIFICANT MATERIAL Data Entered by: Data Updated by: Company: Date of Last Update: R&M Consultants, Inc. Amber Deem, Former Environmental Manager ANCHORAGE FUELING & SERVICE COMPANY February, 2014 Instru uctions: Based o n your material inventory, de scribe the significant mater ials that are currently exposed to storm water.
-Description of Exposed d Period of Quantity Method of Storage Past Spill or Description of Material Management Practice l or Leak Significant Material Exposure (units) Escation or Disposal Description of Material Management Factice Yes No Jet A Fuel Ongoing 540K barrels Tank farm and TTLR Aboveground storage bulk fuel tanks with valve and pipeline system and truck loading rack to transfer fuel in emergencies only Typically arrives by ocean tankers and is delivered via underground pipelines.
+B. M ENZIES AVIATION/AFS С DESC CRIPTION OF EXP OSED SIGNIFICANT MATERIAL Update Provided By: Date of Last Update: Amber Deem, Former Envi February, 2014 ronmental I Manager Instru uctions: Based o n your material inventory, de escribe the significant materi als that are currently exp posed to storm water.
+Description of Exposed Period of Quantity Exposed Location Location Method of Storage Description of Material Management Practice l or Leak Significant Material Exposure (units) or Disposal 3 Yes No Jet A Fuel Ongoing 540K barrels Tank farm and TTLR Aboveground storage bulk fuel tanks with valve and pipeline system and truck loading rack to transfer fuel in emergencies only Typically arrives by ocean tankers and is delivered via underground pipelines.
 Bulk fuel is transferred to the airport by underground pipeline.
 The TTLR is an old system that was put back into service in 1997 during a peak demand period but is not currently in use.
-A new pipeline network should eliminate use of TTLR except in emergencies. Х Bottom Water, Tank Scales and Sludge Temporarily for 2 to 3 weeks every year 5 to 6, 55- gallon drums Inside and outside tank farm 55-gallon drums Bottom water, tank scales and sludge are generated during normal tank cleaning maintenance and stored in 55-gallon drums on pallets exposed to precipitation until they are picked up by off-site recycler. Х
+A new pipeline network should eliminate use of TTLR except in emergencies.
+X Bottom Water, Tank Scales and Sludge Temporarily for 2 to 3 weeks every year 5 to 6, 55- gallon drums Inside and outside tank farm 55-gallon drums nal tank cleaning ed in 55-gallon drums on cipitation until they are Х

-C. TESORO ALASKA PETROLEUM COMPANY DESCRIPTION OF EXPOSED SIGNIFICANT MATERIAL Data Entered by: Data Updated by: Company: Date of Last Update: R&M Consultants, Inc. Bob Cole, Former Terminal Supervisor TESORO ALASKA PETROLEUM COMPANY December, 2005 Instru actions: Based o on your material inventory, o lescribe the significant ma erials that are currentl y exposed to storm water.
-Description of Exposed Period of Quantity Exposed Location Method of Storage Description of Material Management Practice Past Spill or Leak Significant Material Exposure (units) or Disposal Yes No Motor Gas, Avgas, Jet Fuels Ongoing (past spills) 400K to 600K barrels Tank farm ASTs with valve and pipeline system, TTLR, and vehicle fuel dispensing area delivered via unde transferred to cus pipelines or TTLR. the VFA.
-Both area Bulk fuel typically arrives by ocean tanker and is delivered via underground pipelines.
-Bulk fuel is transferred to customers via underground pipelines or TTLR.
-Facility vehicles are refueled at the VFA.
+C. MARATHON OIL (Formerly TESORO and Andeavor) Update Provided By: Bob Cole, Former Terminal Supervisor DESCRIPTION OF EXPOSED SIGNIFICANT MATERIAL Date of Last Update: December, 2005 Instructions: Based on your material inventory, describe the significant materials that are currently exposed to storm water.
+Description Past Spill or Leak Quantity of Exposed Period of Method of Storage Exposed Description of Material Management Practice Location Significant Exposure or Disposal (units) Yes Material No Tank farm ASTs with valve and Bulk fuel typically arrives by ocean tanker and is Ongoing 400K to Motor Gas. Χ Avgas, Jet Fuels (past spills) 600K pipeline system, TTLR, delivered via underground pipelines.
+Bulk fuel is barrels and vehicle fuel transferred to customers via underground pipelines or TTLR.
+Facility vehicles are refueled at dispensing area the VFA.
 Both areas are covered and have a drainage system that drains to an underground holding tank.
-Bottom Water, Tank Scales and Sludge Temporarily 2 to 5 weeks every year.
-Five to six 55-gallon drums Inside the tank farm.
-55-gallon drums generated during maintenance and pallets exposed to Bottom water, tank scales and sludge are generated during normal tank cleaning maintenance and stored in 55-gallon drums on pallets exposed to precipitation until they are picked up by an off-site recycling company. Х Gasoline Additive Ongoing (no past spills) 167 to 952 barrels Tank farm ASTs with pipeline system Additive typically arrives by ocean tanker or container ship and is delivered from the Port's dock to Tesoro via truck Х
+55-gallon drums Bottom water, tank scales and sludge are Inside the tank farm.
+Bottom Water, Temporarily Five to six Χ generated during normal tank cleaning Tank Scales and 2 to 5 55-gallon maintenance and stored in 55-gallon drums on Sludge weeks every drums pallets exposed to precipitation until they are year. picked up by an off-site recycling company.
+Gasoline 167 to 952 Tank farm ASTs with pipeline Additive typically arrives by ocean tanker or Ongoing Χ Additive (no past barrels container ship and is delivered from the Port's system spills) dock to Tesoro via truck

-D. MATSON DESCRIPTION OF EXPOSED SIGNIFICANT MATERIAL Data Entered by: Data Updated by: Company: Date of Last Update: ompliance Manager Instructions: Based on your material inventory, describe the significant materials that are currently exposed to storm water.
-Description of Exposed Period of Quantity Exposed Location Method of Storage Description of A ill or Leak Significant Material Exposure (units) Location or Disposal Description of Material Management Practice Yes No Diesel Fuel Ongoing (past spills) 12,000 gallons AST located on the south side of maintenance building Aboveground dispensing Fuel is delivered by truck to the AST. dispensed as needed to run freight t other vehicles. Х
+D. MATSON DESCRIPTION OF EXPOSED SIGNIFICANT MATERIAL Date of Last Update: Update Provided By: Monique Cortez, Environmental Content of Last Update: Manager May, 2018 ce Instructions: Based on your material inventory, describe the significant materials that are currently exposed to storm water.
+Description of Exposed Period of Quantity Location Method of Storage Description of A Naterial Management Practice Past Sp ill or Leak Significant Material Exposure Exposed (units) Location or Disposal Description of R nateriai Mariagement Practice Yes No Diesel Fuel Ongoing (past spills) 6,000 gallons AST located on the south side of maintenance building Aboveground dispensin Fuel is delivered by truck to the AST.
+Fuel is dispensed as needed to run freight trucks and other vehicles. Х